 I recall an APCO conference session on the topic of ‘morale’.
 When I asked the participants, what is poor morale in the Comm Center?
 What does it look like?
 A Director said no one was ‘happy’ at work.
 I asked him how he knew they weren’t ‘happy’ and he said they don’t smile, they aren’t friendly and they complain a LOT.
 I asked what they complain about and he said ‘everything’.

 No person goes to work to be unhappy, discontent or stressed out.
 What is happening?
 What has to stop, what has to start?
 Here’s the thing – ACCORDING TO THEM.
-As a consultant your first determination is – if this – unhappy everyone – is new.
+As a consultant, your first determination is – if this – unhappy everyone – is new.
 And what has changed from the good ole days of ‘happy everyone‘?
 Next what is happening, has happened -according to a consensus achieved through asking.
 Next- what can change here – what cannot change here and why not?
 Who or what stands in the way of positive change?

 Below is the definition of Low Morale.
 And if this is true at your agency Uh-Oh.
-Low Morale As Defined Here – affects the safety of the community and responders – and the health and well being of the staff!
+Low Morale As Defined Here – affects the safety of the community and responders – and the health and well-being of the staff!
 Now maybe it isn’t low morale as described below.
-Maybe it’s that people are exhausted, have compassion fatigue, have a person among them that is a thorn in their paw.
+Maybe it’s that people are exhausted, have compassion fatigue, or have a person among them that is a thorn in their paw.
 (See our book Compassion Fatigue Survey).
 But first, someone needs to ask them what it is they need that they are not getting (whoever they are).
-Also is this a consensus.
+Also is this a consensus?